TaitoUnited/react-native-template/README.md

 [//]: # (TEMPLATE NOTE START)

+# HOW TO GET STARTED
+- yarn install
+- You can change folder names with your project's name running `yarn run rename XXXX`
+- You can change all mentions of the project within files in your repo by running `bash rename.sh` and following instructions.
+- Go to ios and run `pod install`

 # react-native-template

 Template for mobile applications implemented with React Native and released with Visual Studio App Center.
 You can create a new project from this template by running `taito project create: react-native-template`.
 You can also migrate an existing react-native project by running `taito project migrate: react-native-template` in your project root folder.